 Why is gold up so much as it is?
 Probably because everyone knows that the probable collateral damage of such an increasingly possible military strike scenario would likely include much of Seoul, South Korea (critical to the Asian and World economies) and even a good portion of Tokyo and industrial and G7 world-leading Japan as well.

 Whether or not the North Koreans can actually rain down fire and fury on mainland America or not is irrelevant at this point.
 If they sink South Korea or Japan, the global economic game is over to all intents and purposes in any case.
-You had better pay attention to this troubling situation and take action to protect both your investment and retirement portfolios with gold while you still can.
+You had better pay attention to this troubling situation and take action to protect both your investment and retirement portfolios with IRA rollover while you still can.
 This graphic below gives you all the many reminder of why:

 Another factor that has been supporting and boosting gold prices this last week surrounds a pair of Tweets from the President of the United States and a leading Republican congressman Representative Peter King.
 These are as follows:

 The United States is considering, in addition to other options, stopping all trade with any country doing business with North Korea.